Sudeep-T-Pillai/PHILEO/README.md

 ## Features
 1. Resolves the conflict between wild life and humans, by predicting the route the wild life will take.
-2. Emergency SOS System that is directed to 112 (Forest Department Emergency Number).
+2. Emergency SOS System that is directed to 112 (Common Emergency Number).

 ## Link to product walkthrough